United States Immigration Station: History

 In 1853, a section of land on the corner of Mt Elliott and Jefferson Avenues in Detroit was set aside for the purpose of constructing a Marine Hospital.
 The original hospital was completed in 1857, and sited 225 feet off Jefferson.
 The hospital opened the same year, with Zina Pitcher as the first physician in charge.
 At some point, additional structures were built to support the hospital, including a building to house nurses on the corner of Mount Elliott and Jefferson.

-In the early 1930s, the U.S. Bureau of Immigration and Customs and Border Patrol took over the site of the Marine Hospital on Jefferson.
+In the early 1930s, the U.S. Bureau of Immigration and Customs and Border Protection took over the site of the Marine Hospital on Jefferson.
 The original buildings (now razed) were repurposed, and in 1933 this new office building was constructed.
 A modern addition was constructed in the rear of the building in 1964, at which time the main entrance was moved to face Mount Elliott.

 The building was designated the "Rosa Parks Federal Building" in 2005, and in 2014 received extensive interior renovations and updates.
 However, the "Rosa Parks Federal Building" designation was removed in 2024 and applied to a larger building on Michigan Avenue in Detroit.
 Tenants moved to the Michigan Avenue building, and the Jefferson Avenue building was listed for auction on the GSA website for a $400,000 starting bid.